Adding Accounts Receivable and Accounts Payable to Your forecast

 When planning your spending, it's important to recognize the timing of when you receive payments for sales you make on credit.
 If you receive cash for a sale today, that money is immediately available for you to use.
 On the other hand, if you agree to invoice your customer for future payment, you have to wait for that payment to come in before the money is available to you.

-To set up your accounts receivable forecast in Upmetrics, navigate to the Cashflow tab located under the Settings option, which will direct you to the configuration window.
+To set up your accounts receivable in your finance, navigate to the Cashflow tab located under the Settings option, which will direct you to the configuration window.

 Adjust the Sales on credit slider to indicate the percentage of your sales that will be on credit: